Most climbers try to become more stable by “engaging the core,” “tightening muscles,” or “holding tension.”

 Correct positioning eliminates the instability at the source.

-3. Positioning Determines the Effective Force Vector
+3. Positioning Determines Force Direction and Torque

 - hip orientation